Itheum/core-sol-bonding-staking-sc/README.md

 #### Update `program_id`

-Get the public key of the deploy key.
+Once you build, a new Program address is generated (so long as you don't have a `target` folder).
+Get the public key of the program.
 This keypair is generated automatically so a different key is expected:

 ```bash
 $ anchor keys list